Skip to Content

-This low histamine tea is made using Asian pears, also known as apple pears or Korean pears, which are widely available here every fall.
+This low histamine tea with Asian pears, also known as apple pears or Korean pears, which are widely available here every fall.
 It calls for just 2 ingredients, with a bit of ginger if you like your tea with a bite!

 About this recipe